stcom77/react-inform/README.md

 ### ResetFormButton

 A Component which can be used inside a React Component wrapped with `react-inform`.
 When clicked it will reset the form so that it contains no values.

+Accepts a `resetTouched` boolean prop.
+When set to true, clicking the reset button will also reset all the fields' touched states.

 ### DisabledFormSubmit